Estranged wife of suspected Wisconsin spa gunman among dead

 That was the last posting to his page, which lists his marital status as "divorced."

-"We believe this incident was domestic violence-related," Brookfield Police Chief Daniel Tushaus told a news conference on Sunday.
+"We believe this incident was domestic violence-related," Brookfield Police Chief Daniel Tushaus told a news conference on Sunday evening.

-According to the federal Bureau of Alcohol, Tobacco, Firearms and Explosives, Haughton purchased a .40 caliber handgun from a private citizen on Saturday, the day before the shooting.

-Haughton had a previous police record for domestic violence.
-He was cited for misdemeanor disorderly conduct, described as domestic abuse, stemming from an incident on January 8, 2011.
-That charge was dismissed on June 15, 2011, records show.

 A spokesman for Froedtert Hospital said three of the four people wounded were in satisfactory condition, while one remained in critical condition.
-All four are women aged between 22 and 40.
+All four are women aged from 22 to 40.

 The shooting was the second incident of gun violence at a U.S. beauty spa in a matter of days.
 On Thursday, a gunman opened fire at a salon in suburban Orlando, Florida, killing three women and wounding a fourth, his wife, before fleeing and committing suicide at a nearby residence.
 The suspect in that shooting had likewise been ordered to keep away from his spouse.